-I love collaborating with psychedelic practitioners of color on increasing psychedelic accessibility with a lens toward the pressing need for decolonization and an end to white supremacy.
-(If this is you, please reach out, I'd love to connect.)
-For clients of color, I prioritize holding space for a guided psilocybin experience to support any decolonization work you would like to do.
+We love collaborating with psychedelic practitioners of color on increasing psychedelic accessibility with a lens toward the pressing need for decolonization and an end to white supremacy.
+(If this is you, please reach out, we’d love to connect.)
+For clients of color, we prioritize holding space for a guided psilocybin experience to support any decolonization work you would like to do.

 What type of clients do you work with?

 We work both with people who are brand new to psychedelics and seasoned psychedelic users.
 Our clients are from all over the world but because of legal constraints, we only provide services in the Netherlands.